Skip to main content

 • Minimal Permissions: Use API keys with minimal required permissions

-• Monitor Usage: Track API usage for unusual activity
+• Monitor Usage: Track API usage patterns in your application

 Troubleshooting

-1. API Testing Tools: Postman, Insomnia, or curl
+1. API Testing Tools: Test your endpoint with Postman, Insomnia, or curl first

 Next Steps